Why an English Major is Actually Practical

 4. Organization and Time Management

 Sometimes, English majors take four or five English classes at a time while working part-time jobs and participating in sports or other extracurriculars.
 And, well...reading takes quite a bit of time, especially if we're working with difficult texts.
-It takes organizational and time management skill to stay on top of all the reading and writing assignments that are thrown at us during the semester.
+It takes organizational and time management skills to stay on top of all the reading and writing assignments that are thrown at us during the semester.

 Organization can also refer to the papers English majors have to write.
 We have to make sure our argument flows well and we are using the best citations to convey our reasoning.